 Disagreements about money, childcare or control and issues including infidelity and lack of trust, unresolved conflict, loss of emotional connection with partner, poor communication of sexual preferences and needs and sexual boredom can often lead to chronic sexual dysfunction and anorgasmia.

 In our opinion, drugs, injections and chemical or electrical burning of nerves (radio frequency ablation) is not a good way to treat chronic neuromusculoskeletal conditions.
 They suppress and cover up pain symptoms, allowing the patient to continue being trapped in a pain-generating cycle with continued inactivity, overweight, poor posture and progression of the condition.
 The patient will lose control over their health under the influence of these drugs.
 We help by educating you to understand how to reduce pain logically and to physically regain control and fitness.

-FIRST choose Neuromusculoskeletal Pelvic Pain assessment, treatment and advice at Sayer Clinics - London and Europe's leading pelvic pain clinics.
-The musculoskeletal system is most commonly the cause of chronic and severe pelvic pain and sexual dysfunction so use Sayer Pelvic Pain Clinics physical Neuromusculoskeletal manual therapy treatment FIRST for male or female pelvic pain or sexual dysfunction.
+FIRST choose neuromusculoskeletal Pelvic Pain assessment, treatment and advice at Sayer Clinics - London and Europe's leading pelvic pain clinics.
+The neuromusculoskeletal system is most commonly the cause of chronic and severe pelvic pain and sexual dysfunction so use Sayer Pelvic Pain Clinics physical neuromusculoskeletal manual therapy treatment FIRST for male or female pelvic pain or sexual dysfunction.

 Common Symptoms of pelvic pain include:

 Vulvar vestibulitis, vaginal pain, clitoral pain, perineal or anal pain